Quack6765/seerr-migration-script/README.md

 - The TMDB API key is optional but recommended for retrieving media names
 - Existing users and requests will be skipped to prevent duplicates
 - Notifications are temporarily disabled during migration to prevent mass send of emails.
+- Users in Jellyseerr will be created as local users by default.
+If you want to use the 'Emby Login' feature for your new users, make sure to import the Emby users manually in Jellyseer using the 'Import Emby Users' button beforehand.
+A match on the email will then be used to import their requests.